-The A&E Television Networks (AETN), a joint venture owned 50% by the Company and 50% by the Hearst Corporation, operates a variety of cable programming services including A&E, HISTORY, BIO, H2, Lifetime, LMN and Lifetime Real Women.
-A&E offers entertainment programming including reality series, original movies, dramatic series and justice shows.
-HISTORY offers original non-fiction series and event-driven specials.
-BIO offers original series about prominent people and their lives, including the "Biography" series.
-H2 focuses on the culture and history of various countries throughout the world from the perspective of locals.
-Lifetime Television is devoted to women's lifestyle programming.
-LMN is a 24-hour movie channel.
-Lifetime Real Women is a 24-hour cable network with programming focusing on women.
+The A&E Television Networks (AETN), a joint venture owned 50% by the Company and 50% by the Hearst Corporation, operates a variety of cable networks including:

+- A&E which offers entertainment programming including reality series, original movies, dramatic series and justice shows - HISTORY which offers original non-fiction series and event-driven specials - Lifetime which is devoted to women's lifestyle programming - LMN which is a 24-hour movie channel - H2 which focuses on the culture and history of various countries throughout the world from the perspective of locals - FYI which offers contemporary lifestyle programming - Lifetime Real Women which is a 24-hour cable network with programming focusing on women

 Internationally, AETN programming is available in over 150 countries.

-During fiscal 2012, the Company's ownership interest in AETN increased from 42.1% to 50% as a result of AETN's redemption of NBCUniversal's 15.8% equity interest in AETN.
-(See Note 3 to the Consolidated Financial Statements.)
 The Company's share of AETN's financial results is reported as "Equity in the income of investees" in the Company's Consolidated Statements of Income.